-Below you will find a reading list on issues in American Foreign Policy.
+Below you will find a reading list on issues related American Foreign Policy.
 This list will be an ongoing project which will be updated on a regular basis.
-I provide a link to the original source.
-While some are gated, many can be found through google.

 American Grand Strategy.

 The grand strategy of any state refers to the set of policies that seek to produce state security.
 The current debate in American grand strategy is between Liberal Hegemony and Restraint.
 Liberal hegemony is largely considered to be American grand strategy since 1989 and consists of two components.
 One is liberal which seeks to make potential rivals democratic.
 The other is hegemonic which seeks to secure American security by making America militarily superior to potential challengers.
 Force is generally permitted to pursue either objective.

 The alternative to liberal hegemony is usually referred to as restraint which argues for a

 “The End of History and the Last Man

 .” by Francis_Fukuyama.
 Printed in 1992, this article argues that the end of the Cold War marked the end of ideological evolution, and that capitalism and democracy were the end points of history.